 Let’s go back to basics first.
-Why do we grind the bean in the first place?
+Why do we grind coffee beans in the first place?
 Why not just put the beans in hot water and wait for the magic to happen?

 Well, it’s to help get what’s inside the bean (the oils and flavour compounds) out of it, by increasing the total surface area that they can be extracted from.

 Imagine chopping a coffee bean in half.
 You’ve now increased the total amount of surface available to extract coffee from.
-Now chop those halves into halves.
-And again, and so on, until they’re in tiny pieces.
-Making loads more surface area for extracting coffee – that’s why we grind.
+Now chop those halves into halves and so on, until they’re in tiny pieces.
+Making more surface area for extracting coffee is exactly why we grind the beans.

-As well as making the extraction process more efficient (taking less time and energy than it would if you used whole beans), it also means that more flavours are brought out into the drink.
+As well as making the extraction process more efficient by taking less time and energy than using whole beans, it also means more flavours are brought out in the drink.

 Pros and cons of whole bean and ground coffee